 - Grasp the tick as close to the skin as possible and pull upwards with steady, even pressure.

 - Do not twist or jerk the tick as this may leave its mouth parts embedded, or cause it to regurgitate infected fluids.
 If any mouth parts do break off, they may be removed with a sterilised needle or tweezer points.

 - Do not squeeze or crush the body of the tick, because its fluids (saliva and gut contents) may contain infections and leak into the host’s bloodsteam or into the skin.

 - Do not handle the tick with bare hands, because certain disease-causing organisms may enter through breaks in the skin, or through mucous membranes (if you touch eyes, nostrils or mouth).

 - After removing the tick, disinfect the bite site with an antiseptic wipe or wound wash and wash your hands with soap and water.

 - You may want to save the tick for identification in case the person or animal the tick was attached to becomes ill within several weeks.
 Write the date of the bite on a piece of paper and put it with the tick in a sealed plastic bag either dead or alive and store it in a freezer.
 Your doctor / vet can then be certain that a tick bite has occurred and use this information to assist in making an accurate diagnosis.
 Public Health England run a tick surveillance scheme.
 You can send the tick in but will not receive results on whether the tick is carryina pathogens.
-Some private laboratories carry out tick testing and do let you know the results.
-Contact LDUK for laboratory details.
+For private laboratory tick testing which does give you results, please see here.

 If you don’t want to keep the tick, the best way to dispose of it is to place it in a tissue and squash it, wearing medical gloves.
 Then flush away the tissue or dispose of it in the dustbin.
 This will prevent the tick from going on to bite another person or animal.
 Although not every tick carries disease, immediate removal of an attached tick is recommended.